tomerIQ713/Game/README.md

 ## Installation

 - Download the folders.
-- Run the install `install_dependencies.bat` file to download the necessary libraries.
+- Run the `install_dependencies.bat` file to download the necessary libraries.